CrowdHailer/raxx/README.md

 If you have Elixir installed on your machine then you can treat this project as a normal mix project and run tests via `mix test`.

-If required a development environment can be created using [Vagrant](www.vagrantup.com).

 ## Discussions

 These are not issues because there is not a decision on how best to proceed.